-I read an article on Huffington Post yesterday about a new cover for the Anne of Green Gables series.
+I read an article yesterday about a new cover for the Anne of Green Gables series.
 As someone who gobbled up the books as a tween and still watches the PBS version religiously when it airs at telethon time, I was horrified.
 It’s Anne, for crying out loud!
 Red-haired, spunky, messy, tomboy Anne!

 What is the world coming to?

 Sex sells.
 We know this, as unfortunate as it may be, but the fact of the matter is that Anne of Green Gables is infinitely superior to the other vampire smut that tweens and teens are gobbling up these days.
 So, maybe, just maybe, the publishers of this edition are actually on to something.

 Imagine a twelve year old picking up that book thinking that he or she is going to be reading about some hot dutch blond teenager and her racy escapades.
 While busy thumbing through to find the juicy scenes, they might – gasp! – actually begin to like the story.
 And read it.
 A real piece of literature, and not one forced upon them!
 Stranger things have happened, you know.
 (Like horribly written soft-core porn topping best seller’s lists.)